 Such a defense was not without costs, however.
 The Void swallowed more than the magical attack; it twisted the flow of the Ley, and all wizards both friend and foe alike needed to recalibrate.
 This meant that the defensive Void could not be harnessed into an attack of its own.
 The Void simply existed, was filled, and then existed no more.

 Both sides opted for offensive, physical attacks once repositioned.
 Two volleys of enchanted arrows.
 Simple, effective, and ultimately nothing that a sizable team of archers could not accomplish on their own without the help of magic.
 The arrows were more effective against the defending army who had less freedom of movement.
-Attacker and defender alike were forced to raise their shields to ward off the projectiles, lending further advantage to the attackers who were not relying on heavy spears.
+Attacker and defender alike were forced to raise their shields to ward off the projectiles, lending a further advantage to the attackers who were not relying on heavy spears.

-As the phalanx crashed forwards, the battle continued, a game of magical cat-and-mouse, for upwards of an hour.
+As the phalanx crashed forwards, the battle continued: a game of magical cat-and-mouse, for upwards of an hour.
 The enemy line was thinning against the continued onslaught, but it was beginning to compress inward once it had realized the nature of the attack.
 Time was now of the essence, so they began the second phase of their attack.

 From the middle ranks, the men in enchanted plate mail charged forward.
 They held no weapons, only shields.
-This disoriented the individual defenders, who braced for attacks which did not come.
+This disoriented the individual defenders, who braced for attacks that did not come.
 This allowed the men, despite their limited mobility due to the armor, to slip by.
 They pushed farther into the ranks of the opposing army, using their shields as battering rams to continue the penetration.